Last Modified: 09 Mar 2014

-Hong Kong International airport (or Chek Lap Kok airport) is situated on Lantau Island, 36km from the centre of Kowloon peninsula.
-There are several different and convenient ways to get from the city to the airport.
-Public transport in Hong Kong is very easy to use and all signs and directions are written in English.
+Hong Kong International Airport (or Chek Lap Kok Airport) is situated on Lantau Island, 36km from the centre of Kowloon Peninsula.
+Even though it is one of the world's busiest airports, it is very easy to navigate and there are several different and convenient ways to get in to the city.
+All signs and directions are written in English.

-A prebooked departure transfer from our hotel to the airport may be available depending on date of travel and if arranged at the time of booking.
-Transfers cannot be arranged during the trip.
-Please advise your flight details at least 14 days prior to your trips start date.
-If you plan to stay longer, this departure transfer can only be offered in conjunction with post-tour accommodation booked through Intrepid.
+A departure transfer from the airport is available if arranged at the time of booking.
+Please advise your departure flight details at least 14 days prior to your departure.
+If you plan to stay longer, this departure transfer can only be offered in conjunction with post-tour accommodation booked through your booking agent.

 Please also make sure you have access to an additional US$400, to be used when unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest or an outbreak of bird flu) necessitate a change to our planned route.

 Visas are the responsibility of the individual traveller.
 The visa requirements for your trip vary depending on where you are from and where you are going.
 As a general rule most countries expect that you will have at least 6 months' validity on your passport.
 On arrival visitors may be asked to present return tickets and evidence of means to cover your intended stay.

 We keep the following information up to date as much as possible, but rules do change - it's important that you check for yourself.
 Residents from other countries must consult the relevant embassies or your travel agent.

 Belgium: Yes - in advance

 Germany: Yes - in advance

 New Zealand: Yes - in advance